 Poznan Is Home to Polish Amazon – Allegro

 Poznań has a long and interesting trading history.
 Fairs organized in this city are still famous all over the world.

-Only a few people know though that Poznan is the capital of Polish ecommerce and innovations.
+Only a few people know though that Poznan is the capital of Polish e-commerce and innovations.
 Amazon is not popular in Poland because of Allegro- the biggest online auction website in the country.
 It was founded in Poznan in 1999.

 If you are looking for a great place to stay in Poznan, check out Sheraton Poznan.
-It’s a five-star hotel located in the city center, within the walking distance to the Old Town. Ławica airport is only 15 minutes driving away.
+It’s a five-star hotel located in the city center, within the walking distance of the Old Town. Ławica airport is only 15 minutes driving away.
 I’ve been staying in Sheraton Poznan for a weekend and absolutely loved every second of our time there.

 Pin For Later:

 Have a question?
 Join our Poland Travel Support Facebook group, we will be happy to help you!